Joy Fawcett: Personal life

 Joy and her husband Walter Fawcett have three daughters, Katelyn Rose (b.
 May 17, 1994), Carli (b.
 May 21, 1997), and Madilyn Rae (b.
 June 5, 2001).
 Their oldest daughter Katey played soccer for the University of Washington from 2012 to 2015.
 Her brother Eric Biefeld had a brief career with the United States men's national soccer team.
-She is also the current assistant soccer coach for the United States Deaf Women's National Team.
+She is also the current assistant soccer coach for the United States women's national deaf soccer team.